Skip to yearly menu bar Skip to main content

 Sidharth Mudgal · Jong Lee · Harish Ganapathy · YaGuang Li · Tao Wang · Yanping Huang · Zhifeng Chen · Heng-Tze Cheng · Michael Collins · Trevor Strohman · Jilin Chen · Alex Beutel · Ahmad Beirami

 Abstract: KL-regularized reinforcement learning (RL) is a popular alignment framework to control the language model responses towards high reward outcomes.
-We propose a modular solver for the RL objective, called controlled decoding (CD), that exerts control through a separate prefix scorer module, which is trained to learn a value function for the reward.
+We pose a tokenwise RL objective and propose a modular solver for it, called *controlled decoding (CD)*.
+CD exerts control through a separate *prefix scorer* module, which is trained to learn a value function for the reward.
 The prefix scorer is used at inference time to control the generation from a frozen base model, provably sampling from a solution to the RL objective.
 We empirically demonstrate that CD is effective as a control mechanism on popular benchmarks.
-We also show that multiple prefix scorers learnt separately for different rewards may be aggregated at inference time, effectively solving a multi-objective RL problem with no additional training.
-We show that the benefits of applying CD transfer to an unseen base model with no further tuning.
-Finally, we show that CD can be applied in a blockwise decoding fashion at inference-time, essentially bridging the gap between the popular best-of-$n$ strategy and token-level control through reinforcement learning.
+We also show that prefix scorers for multiple rewards may be combined at inference time, effectively solving a multi-objective RL problem with no additional training.
+We show that the benefits of applying CD transfer to an unseen base model with no further tuning as well.
+Finally, we show that CD can be applied in a blockwise decoding fashion at inference-time, essentially bridging the gap between the popular best-of-$K$ strategy and tokenwise control through reinforcement learning.
 This makes CD a promising approach for alignment of language models.

 Live content is unavailable.
 Log in and register to view live content